 The Cromhouthuis Museum

 The Cromhouthuis Museum tells the story of the Cromhout family.
-The family Cromhout were art lover and collectors.
+The family Cromhout were art lovers and collectors.
 They belonged to the highest social circles.
 Often they invited important guests to the house to display their art collection.
 Portraits, furnishings, silver, seashells and other curiosities are all on display at the Cromhouthuis Museum.

 Impressive is the painted ceiling in the Grand Salon.
 It was painted by Jacob de Wit in 1718.
 The painting depicts twelve Olympic gods, surrounded by personifications of the seasons, the points of the compass and the zodiac.